top of page

 Let's start with the bathroom, because it's absolutely fabosh.

 We kept the original bones and added personality through the details.
-Stephanie found this stunning Gucci wallpaper that worked perfectly with the bathroom's existing colorway—bold, playful, and totally unexpected.
+The client found this stunning Gucci wallpaper that worked perfectly with the bathroom's existing colorway—bold, playful, and totally unexpected.
 The console sink stayed put, though it may eventually need repair work.
 But for now?
 It's perfect.

 The Window Treatment: 1960s Palm Beach Vibes